qgis/QGIS-Mac-Packager/README.md

 To know when we release, see [QGIS release schedule](https://www.qgis.org/en/site/getinvolved/development/roadmap.html#release-schedule)

+# NOTE: QGIS LTR builds!

+QGIS 3.10 LTR is still build with GDAL2 and homebrew-deps.
+Documentation can be found in [here](qmp/qmp.md)

 # How to report issues

 - Add link to the installed package
 - Add crash report if QGIS crashed
 - State MacOS version (e.g. 10.14.1)
-- Run `open /Applications/QGISxy.app` from Terminal and add the output
+- Run `open /Applications/QGIS.app` from Terminal and add the output
 - Append any messages from QGIS message log or python warnings log if present

-# Development

-- run `./scripts/check_all.bash` to fix travis-ci checks

 # Debugging Tips
 - [gatekeeper](https://stackoverflow.com/a/29221163/2838364): `codesign --verbose --deep-verify /Applications/QGIS.app/`